mizok/3d-Cube-Chat/README.md

 ## Can I take this for commercial use?

-Sorry, but NO, this repository is under [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/), so you shall not use this in ANY commercial use.
+Sorry, but NO, this repository is under [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/), so you shall not use this in ANY commercial case.